 We’re focused on providing outstanding learning experiences and opportunities to the children we serve.

-The Stella Sanford Child Development Center, owned and operated by Crittenton Center, offers three programs.
-Between them, we are able to make a difference in the lives of over 300 children every year.
+The Stella Sanford Child Development programs provide preschool and childcare to children ages birth to 5 at four locations in Sioux City.
+Between them, we are able to make a difference in the lives of over 150 children every year.

 Infants, 0-23 Months

 West High School, 2001 Casselman Street, Sioux City, IA 51103

 The West High Infant Center, located within West High School, serves children ages 0-23 months.
 This program is available to students in the Sioux City School District as well as community members.

 Stella Sanford Child Development Center, 1724 Geneva Street, Sioux City, IA 51103

 Stella East Preschool & Childcare Center, 6100 Morningside Ave, Sioux City, IA 51106

 Our main building, Stella Sanford Child Development Center at 1724 Geneva Street, as well as our new location, Stella East Preschool & Childcare Center at 6100 Morningside Avenue, serves children ages 2-5 years old.
 Most of the children come from working families.
 We provide quality, affordable care to all families in Siouxland.
 To make it possible for parents to stay in the workforce and/or finish their education, we offer a sliding-scale fee and scholarships for tuition as well.